 Our Launch and beyond

 Now that we have 50-states’ worth of FAQs all written, updated, and vetted by our local experts, we are very happy to debut the Legal Help FAQs platform.
-We will be updating the information every week, if not more often, to keep it current with new orders and changes to the emergency laws.
+We will be updating the information regularly, to keep it current with new orders and changes to the emergency laws.
 We will also be adding in new rental assistance programs and free legal help resources, as more jurisdictions roll out new initiatives.

 We’ll be watching to see how our FAQs perform on search results, and how we can use more Schema.org markup, SEO strategies, and other strategies to get more people connected with authoritative, jurisdiction-correct answers to their questions.

 If the FAQ platform proves to be useful to visitors, and our content strategy proves to be sustainable, the next step will be to add more resources to address the changing legal crisis that may develop over the coming months.